samuelhavelka/rl-collision-detection/README.md

-# rl_collision_detection
+# Reinforcement learning for collision detection using Deep Q Learning.

-Reinforcement learning for collision detection using Deep Q Learning.
 Uses StableBaselines3 for RL algorithm training.

 Completed Features:
 - Custom environment: robot must navigate to opposite end of a room with randomly placed obstacles.